audulus/rui/README.md

 ## FAQ

 1. Q: Why don't you use const generics instead of macros for stacks (`hstack`/`vstack`/`zstack`)?
 They make for a better developer experience.
 A: The stacks box each of the elements pushed.
-If `[hvz]stack` took an array, each element would have to be the same type, and the user would have to box them externally, reducing the readiability of their code.
+If `[hvz]stack` took an array, each element would have to be the same type (`Box<dyn View>`), and the user would have to box them externally, reducing the readiability of their code.

 ## References